carolinalisboa/terms-issues/.github/ISSUE_TEMPLATE/new-term-request.md

 ---
-name: New Term Request
+name: crop management
 about: For requesting new terms
 title: ''
-labels: new term request
+labels: crop management
 assignees: richardostler

 ---

 # Preferred Name
+crop management
 # Alternative Name
 (Please specify any alternative names for the concept, specify the language if not English)